team-arnold/nosh/README.md

     (observe that we have specified a password to the root mysql user, this is standard on new mysql versions)

-* **If you in your install script havent added password for mysql it wont work, then simply add that!**

-* To use hosts and get to the site you need to symlink the vhostfile to /etc/apache2/sites-available and then a2ensite loc.whatever.se and then service apache2 reload
+* To use hosts on your local machine and get to the site you need to ssh into vagrant and symlink the vhostfile to /etc/apache2/sites-available and then a2ensite loc.whatever.se and then service apache2 reload:

+                vagrant ssh
+                cd /etc/apache2/sites-availible
+                sudo ln -s /path/to/vhost
+                sudo a2ensite vhostname
+                sudo service apache2 reload

-* Observe that on project without installscript, such as bostadsrätterna, you will have to create the database and user in mysql
+* Observe that on project without installscript, such as bostadsrätterna, you will have to create the database and user in mysql on your vagrantbox

+                vagrant ssh
                 mysql -uroot -ppassword
                 mysql> create database databasename;
                 mysql> GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER, CREATE TEMPORARY TABLES, LOCK TABLES ON databasename.* TO 'username'@'localhost' IDENTIFIED BY 'password';
                 mysql> exit;

-* Then load a database:
+* Then load a database on the vagrantbox:

                 mysql -uroot -ppassword databasename < database.mysql